faiz8411/health-care-website-10/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]( https://health-care--and-hospital.web.app).
+##PROJECT NAME:West Chester Health Center

+## OUR SPECIALITIES :
+.Maternity Services
+.Orthopaedic Surgery
+.Robotic Surgery
+.ULTRASONOGRAPHY
+.ENDOSCOPY & COLONOSCOPY
+.BED & CABIN
+.NURSING
-## Available Scripts
+## our Aproach
+Repealing key Medicare protections threatens Americans’ access to medicines.
+Read more.
+Medicare "negotiation" will create more problems at a time when we can least afford them.
+Medicare Part D. U.S. Health Care.
+Medicines for Seniors.
+Protect Patients.

 In the project directory, you can run: